-As of the time of updating this article in 2017 it is our professional recommendation that you should NOT register your UPC codes.
-After selling tens of millions of UPC codes to customers in over 120+ countries worldwide we have seen the problems that can be created from registering your UPC codes.
+It is our professional recommendation that you should NOT register your UPC codes.
+After selling hundreds of millions of UPC codes to customers in over 160+ countries worldwide we have seen the problems that can be created from registering your UPC codes.
 To further understand let us first give you our explanation of what registering your UPC codes means:

 UPC Code Registration Definition: Using a third-party website to enter your product details that will be associated with a particular UPC code number.

 It may be confusing to many people of why you would not want to register your UPC codes.
 The main reason why we recommend that you do not register your UPC codes is because of UPC theft or otherwise known as UPC hijacking.
 Before we issue your UPC codes to you, we run them through multiple internal systems to ensure that no UPC theft or hijacking has taken place.
 Keep in mind that the UPC codes we sell vary in age between 15-25 years old.
 During that time many things can take place but we remove any previously stolen or hijacked UPC codes prior to assigning them to you.
 This ensures that upon you taking delivery of your UPC codes that you are receiving 100% perfect UPC codes.

 What is happening is that there are groups of people and individuals who are using various UPC databases or UPC registration websites to steal UPC code numbers that have been registered at a UPC database website but not necessarily used at a particular online or retail marketplace yet.
 We will use an example to demonstrate what is happening: